 Here’s a list of popular parrots to choose from if you’re shopping around for your next bird.

 |Suitable for:||Single owners, homebodies|

-African greys are one of the most intelligent animals on the planet, ranking with great superiority over other birds.
+African greys are among the most intelligent animals on the planet, ranking with great superiority over other birds.
 Some professionals have compared their intelligence to that of human children.
 Gentle and reserved, these parrots are top favorites for bird lovers everywhere.

 These birds require much attention and training.
 Since they have such hard-working brains, they require mental stimulation continuously.
 Be ready to have long training sessions, spend lots of one-on-one time with them, and challenge them daily.

 Some outlive their owners or get passed to different homes.
-While this can happen to any bird, African greys form intense bonds with their owners—so rehoming can be very mentally damaging.
+While this can happen to any bird, African greys form intense bonds with their owners, so rehoming can be very mentally damaging to them.